Statistical Models & Tidy Output

 Prediction

-The predict(data, model) function performs vectorized predictions natively in T.
+The predict(data, model) function performs vectorized predictions natively in T for native, PMML-backed, and ONNX-backed models.

 -- Fast, native evaluation in T